 - It sticks to everything, itself, your sewing machine bed, yes everything!
 Which is great in some instances but horrible in others.
 So if you don’t have one already, invest in a teflon baking sheet which you can tape to your sewing machine bed to prevent it from sticking to it, making jump stitches or preventing it from feeding at all when you have to sew with the vinyl down.
 But try to avoid sewing with the vinyl side down when possible.

-- Use a walking foot In my experience, it’s the best thing when working with these heavy fabrics as the teflon foot just won’t feed all the heavy fabric evenly.
-However, some machines can’t keep the presser foot pressure up with the walking foot, if yours is having such tension issues when working with multiple layers of vinyl, try the teflon foot, up your pressure foot pressure and try again.
+- Use a walking foot In my experience, it’s often best thing when working with these heavy fabrics as the teflon foot just won’t feed all the heavy fabric evenly.
+However, some machines can’t keep the presser foot pressure up with the walking foot, if yours is having tension issues when working with multiple layers of vinyl, try the teflon foot, up your pressure foot pressure and try again.
 It should hopefully solve the issue.

-- Don’t use a leather needle You don’t want to use the leather needle for the same reason, it makes too big holes and makes it more likely to tear.
+- Don’t use a leather needle You don’t want to use the leather needle for the same reason, it makes too big holes and makes the vinyl more likely to tear.
 I recommend using a Schmetz topstitch needle as it has a bigger eye so your thread won’t break and will catch the bottom thread to prevent skipped stitches - but it still makes neater holes then the leather needle, while being strong enough being a 90 needle to handle the vinyl.

-- Don’t use pin, use clips When vinyl has been perforated the little hole wont close, so use Wonder Clips instead of pins when working with vinyl.
-If you can't use clips I usually use double sided sewing tape or a dot or two of glue to hold stuff in place til I can sew it down.
+- Don’t use pin, use clips When vinyl has been perforated the little hole won't close, so use Wonder Clips instead of pins when working with vinyl.
+If you can't use clips I usually use double sided sewing tape or a dot or two of glue to hold stuff in place until I can sew it down.

-- Don't iron - glue If you've read some of my patterns you know how I love to use fabric glue to hold stuff in place, when it comes to glitter vinyl, this becomes a necessity as you can't press it.
+- Don't iron - tape or glue If you've read some of my patterns you know how I love to use tape or fabric glue to hold stuff in place, when it comes to glitter vinyl, this becomes a necessity as you can't press it.
 If you want a seam allowance to stay down, glue it in place.
 If you want a temporariy hold - use tape.

 I hope these little tips will make your vinyl sewing experience a bit more pleasant than my first few attempts =)